 Planned acreage

-Request for extended hours (see below)
+Request for extended hours

 Contingency forces identified including location and contact information

 Each evening during the project, the Burn Boss will report acres burned to the assigned dispatch center.
 The assigned dispatch center is responsible for notifying adjacent dispatch centers and AICC that a burn is being implemented and for reporting acres to AICC so that the information may be included in the Daily Situation Report.